typestack/routing-controllers/README.md

   save(@Body() question: Question, @UserFromSession({ required: true }) user: User) {
     // here you'll have user authorized and you can safely save your question
     // in the case if user returned your undefined from the database and "required"
-    // parameter was set, routing-controllers will throw you ParameterRequired error }
+    // parameter was set, routing-controllers-extended will throw you ParameterRequired error }
 }
 ```